jusadocode/case-opening-simulator/README.md

 Real item data price from steam market (price overview API) is used to provide accurate representation of real world scenario together with SteamWebApi to integrate case price into the spendings.

+**You can try out the deployed application here:** http://www.shouldiopen.xyz/

 # Installation and Setup

 Coming soon